major/rhel7stig-sphinx/doc/source/high.rst

      Loaded: loaded (/lib/systemd/system/clamav-daemon.socket; enabled)
      Active: active (running) since Mon 2015-01-12 09:32:59 UTC; 7min ago

-If neither of these applications are loaded and active, ask the System Administrator (SA) if there is an antivirus package installed and active on the system.
+If neither of these applications are loaded and active, ask the System Administrator if there is an antivirus package installed and active on the system.

 If no antivirus scan program is active on the system, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~